patconnole/openc2_companion/README.md

 "results"     : -                   "results"     : {"slpf" : {"rule_number": 1234}, "versions" : ["1.0"]}
 ```

-**Message Headers** (called Common Message Elements)
+**Message Headers**

 Don't forget the Message headers, not part of the payload!
-What they are and how they're formatted are specified in the Transfer Spec.
+What they are and how they're formatted are specified in the Transfer Spec, called Common Message Elements.

 # The Basics
 # Producer + Consumer